 In the world of prepping, a good dehydrator is a must.
 It’s an inexpensive way to convert your fresh garden harvest into shelf-stable foods and ingredients.

-Dehydrators reduce food waste by drying food you might have in excess, preparing it for long-term storage.
-They make great super-healthy snacks for kids and pets, and they even make some types of jerky.
+Dehydrators reduce food waste by drying food you might have in excess and preparing it for long-term storage.
+They make great, super-healthy snacks for kids and pets and even make some types of jerky.

 Dehydrators also use a lot less energy than an oven would.